HEALTH AND SAFETY MANUAL

 Academic Work at the Massachusetts College of Art

-Effective immediately, no student of the Massachusetts College of Art and Design may bring onto the College's property any hazardous material that is not directly related to the academic or social function of the School.
+No student of the Massachusetts College of Art and Design may bring onto the College's property any hazardous material that is not directly related to the academic or social function of the School.

-The owner or possessor of unsuitable materials will be asked to promptly remove them from the premises.
 If the owner cannot, will not, or should not (because of high risk) remove the material themselves from the campus it will be sequestered by either the Safety Office or the Campus Police for subsequent removal and disposal at the expense of the material's owner.
 If the material is an illegal narcotic or an explosive or pyrotechnic device of any type, it will be confiscated by the Campus Police and its owner or possessor may be subject to appropriate discipline.

 The procedures by which an unusually hazardous material should be used safely should be determined in advance by joint consultation with the appropriate faculty and the Safety Office.